Top 20 Questions about Terracotta Army

 |Delicate Terracotta Figures|

-From downtown Xi'an, you can take bus no. tourist 5 (306) from the Xi'an Railway Station's east square.
-Or take bus 307 inside the city or a taxi to reach the Terracotta Warriors and Horses.
+From downtown Xi'an, you can take metro line 9 to Huaqing Pool Station, and then transfer to Lintong Bus 602 to the Terracotta Army; or take direct tourist No. 5 (306) from Fangzhicheng Bus Station; or take bus 307 inside the city or a taxi to reach the Terracotta Warriors and Horses.
 The taxi fare from Xi'an Railway Station or the city center area to the museum is about CNY 150.

 From the airport, you can hire a taxi directly to the museum with a fare of CNY 150 - 200.
-You can also take the airport shuttle bus to Xi'an Railway Station, and then walk to the east square of the railway station to catch bus no. tourist 5 (306) to the museum.
+You can also take the airport shuttle bus to Xi'an University of Science and Technology, and then change to Lintong Bus 602, or tourist bus line 5 (306) to the museum.

 The best months for a visit should be March to May and September to October because of the pleasant weather.
 To enjoy a comfortable tour, you are advised to avoid holidays, when the scenic site is full of visitors.
 The best times to visit the Terracotta Army are prior to 10:00 a.m. and lunchtime in early afternoon.

 18. How long does it take to see the Terracotta Warriors?